th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

     icon: mdi-fast-forward-outline
 ---

-This guide contains instructions to:
+This guide contains instructions on how to:
-1. deploy th2 environment with exchange simulator to your th2 cluster;
+1. deploy the th2 environment with an exchange simulator to your th2 cluster;
-2. run special script to check exchange and client requests.
+2. run a special script to check exchange and client requests.

 ## Requirements

-1. Th2 cluster
+1. th2 cluster
 2. [Tester box](../getting-started/requirements/software#tester-box) with installed software:
    - Git
-   - Kubectl
+   - kubectl
    - Chrome 75+
    - Python and `pip`
    - Java 8+ and Gradle

 ## Set up th2 environment

-You will deploy th2 environment, configured for this demo script.
-Boxes are described below.
+You will deploy a th2 environment, configured for this demo script.
+The boxes are described below.

 ![Environment schema](https://github.com/th2-net/th2-infra-schema-demo/blob/master/schema-ver-154.png?raw=true "Environment schema")

 The demo script uses the following boxes:
-1. `script` - there demo script is running;
+1. `script` - demo script is running;
-2. `act-fix` can initiate FIX message sending;
+2. `act-fix` initiates FIX message sending;
-3. `check1` is needed for data comparison;
+3. `check1` needed for data comparison;
 4. `codec-fix` encrypts and decrypts messages on the client side;
-5. `conn-client-fix` (connectivity client FIX) sends and receives FIX messages on the client side;
+5. `conn-client-fix` (connectivity client FIX) sends and receives the FIX messages on the client side;
-6. `conn-server-fix` (connectivity server FIX) sends and receives FIX messages on the server side;
+6. `conn-server-fix` (connectivity server FIX) sends and receives the FIX messages on the server side;
-7. `conn-server-dc` (connectivity server Drop Copy) replicates FIX messages for one or more participants;
+7. `conn-server-dc` (connectivity server Drop Copy) replicates the FIX messages for one or more participants;
-8. `conn-dc-fix` (connectivity Drop Copy FIX) needed for receiving replicated FIX messages;
+8. `conn-dc-fix` (connectivity Drop Copy FIX) needed for receiving the replicated FIX messages;
 9. `codec-sim-fix` encrypts and decrypts messages on the server side;
-10. `sim` (simulator) simulate server (exchange) activity;
+10. `sim` (simulator) simulates server (exchange) activity;
 11. `estore` - store for events;
 12. `mstore` - store for messages.

 ### Create th2 environment

-There is a prepared configuration for th2 environment for this scenario in [appropriate branch of `th2-net/th2-infra-schema-demo`](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario).
-Copy this branch to the new branch of your `th2-infra-schema`.
+[`Here`](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario) is the configuration for the th2 environment for this scenario.
+Copy the branch to the new branch of your `th2-infra-schema`.

 In the new branch edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as a `rule` instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
-Commit changes.
+Commit the changes.

 ```yml[infra-mgr-config.yml]
 kind: SettingsFile